laurakond/Once-Upon-a-Time/README.md

     1. Click on "Reveal Config Vars" and enter the following:

         a. if you are using any APIs you will need to copy paste your creds.json details:
-        - in the "key" box type "CREDS"
+        - in the "key" box type "CREDS".
-        - in the "value" box copy the contents of your creds.json file
+        - in the "value" box copy the contents of your creds.json file:
-        - click "Add"
+        - click "Add".

         b. type in PORT to the "key" box, and 8000 to the "value" box:
-        - click "Add"
+        - click "Add".

     2. Add Buildpacks below Config Vars.
 Click on "Add buildpack":